 Cycling on Lonquimay volcano and its lava field

-We were slowly nearing the Lonquimay volcano, a snow capped volcano we have seen on the horizon the last couple of days.
+We were slowly nearing the Lonquimay volcano, a snow-capped volcano we have seen on the horizon the last couple of days.
 Lonquimay erupted on Christmas Day in 1988, leaving a massive lava field of over 10 km long in the valley.
 The road snakes around the lava field and volcano.

-We followed an old railway turned into new cycling lane out of Lonquimay.
+We followed an old railway turned into a new cycling lane out of Lonquimay.
 Without any expectations of this day, it turned out to be one of our most beautiful rides in South America so far.

-Once off the pavement and a few kilometers on our way on gravel, the road was blocked by the Mapuche people with banners about reclaiming of their land.
+Once off the pavement and a few kilometers on our way on gravel, the road was blocked by the Mapuche people with banners about reclaiming their land.
 We had to ask the locals permission to cross their land.
 Luckily, a friendly guy opened the gate for us without any problem.

 Soaking in all the beauty of the vivid green monkey puzzle trees, the contrast with the last kilometers through national park China Muerta could not be bigger.
 The same monkey puzzle trees, but all dead and burned down.
-A big wild fire in 2015 affected a large part of the park.
+A big wildfire in 2015 affected a large part of the park.
 Seeing this, you understand why the Chilean laws are so strict when it comes to wild camping and campfires in national parks.

 Mapuche and monkey puzzle trail

 The monkey puzzle trail covers a short ~250 km through the province of Araucania, it thereby crosses over Mapuche territory.
-Mapuche people are the indigenous inhabitants of south central Chile.
+Mapuche people are the indigenous inhabitants of south-central Chile.
 The land is part of their identity, and the dispute between Mapuche and Chilean government dates back a long time.

-Mapuche want to reclaim their territory, to protect it from commercial forestry, more reservoir dams and any other intrusion.
+Mapuche people want to reclaim their territory, to protect it from commercial forestry, more reservoir dams and any other intrusion.
 They fenced their ‘reclaimed’ land and keep a watchful eye on whoever crosses their land.
 We were not sure if we would be granted permission to continue over their land.

-On the Monkey Puzzle trail we were stopped 3 times.
+On the Monkey Puzzle trail, we were stopped 3 times.
 A guy first just asked us to register our names, the other 2 times they asked us to not leave any trash or make campfires.
 Basically be respectful to nature.
 And rightfully so.
 It’s actually too bad they even have to ask.
 It should be normal but is sadly not the case.

 You can see how the Mapuche are taking care of their land.
 It is all so clean, with no trash anywhere.
-A big contrast to many other remote places we crossed on the South America continent, where unfortunately trash is a normality.
+A big contrast to many other remote places we crossed on the South American continent, where unfortunately trash is a normality.